K-VISHALSEKAR/python-voice-assistant/project1/Readme.md

     else:
         speak("Good Evening!")

-    speak("I am Jarvis Sir.
+    speak("I am hello Sir.
 Please tell me how may I help you")

 def takeCommand():
     #It takes microphone input from the user and returns string output